 The utility of and protocol for tilt table testing will be reviewed here.
 The general evaluation of the patient with syncope and vasovagal syncope and other types of reflex (neurally-mediated) syncope is discussed separately.
 (See "Evaluation of syncope in adults" and "Reflex syncope".)

-We agree with the 2009 ESC indications for upright tilt table testing in the following clinical settings :
+We agree with the 2009 European Society of Cardiology indications for upright tilt table testing in the following clinical settings :